Chainverse-Data/web3-knowledge-graph/README.md

         self.database # If set through the ENV or through parameter, the database to target from the Neo4J instance.

     def create_constraints(self):
-        """This function must be redefined by the child class.
+        """This function SHOULD defined by the child class to create constraints.
         In it you must input all the constraints that the ingestor must create.
-        If your ingestor does not need any constraints, then you must still define a function that does nothing."""
+        If your ingestor does not need any constraints, you can skip defining it."""
         ...

     def create_indexes(self):
-        """This function must be redefined by the child class.
+        """This function SHOULD defined by the child class to create indexes.
         In it you must input all the constraints that the ingestor must create.
-        If your ingestor does not need any constraints, then you must still define a function that does nothing""" ...
+        If your ingestor does not need any constraints, you can skip defining it""" ...

     def query(self, query, parameters=None):